integreat-io/integreat/README.md

   services may be used as ident ids, as long as they are unique among these services.
 - `tokens`: A list of values that may identify this ident in other services.
-For example, an api that uses Twitter OAuth to identify its users, may provide the `'github|23456'` token in the example above, which will be replaced with this ident when it enters Integreat.
+For example, an api that uses GitHub OAuth to identify its users, may provide the `'github|23456'` token in the example above, which will be replaced with this ident when it enters Integreat.
 - `roles`: A list of roles or permissions given to this ident.
 The roles are